 Dependencies provide guidelines for reusing code between applications.
 While the reusable code itself is maintained as a single codebase, it is packaged and distributed in the form of libraries to multiple applications.

 The most likely dependencies of an application are open-source libraries or libraries built in-house by other teams.
 Dependencies could also take the form of specific software installed on the host system.
 We declare dependencies in external files leveraging the dependency management tools of the platform.

 For the Spring Boot application, we declare the dependencies in a

 pom.xml file (or

 build.gradle if we use Gradle).
-Our Spring Boot application uses
+Here is an example of a Spring Boot application using

 <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-web</artifactId> </dependency>

 This principle is an evolution from an earlier practice of sharing libraries across applications by storing them in a shared classpath.
 Using that approach introduced a coupling with the configuration of the host system.

 The declarative style of specifying dependencies removes this coupling.

 In the context of using Spring Boot, when using a dependency tool like Maven/Gradle we get: